Dedicated support for affected families of alleged incidents in childcare centres across Melbourne.

 If the language on your internet browser app doesn’t match the language on your device, you can change this through your internet browser app settings.

-Below is a list of options for updating language settings for commonly used devices and internet browser apps:
+Below is a list of options for updating language settings for commonly used devices and internet browser apps.
+You can:

 Mobile phone or tablet accessibility tools

 In your mobile phone and tablet there are some tools that can help improve the accessibility of online information and other programs or apps.
-Below is a list of accessibility tool options for commonly used devices:
+Below is a list of accessibility tool options for commonly used devices.
+You can:

 PDF documents on the Victoria Police website